johnno1962/injectionforxcode/README.md

 the application.
 It does however, inject by proxy in the case shown via the `doSomething` method. `dispatch_on_main` will have been linked locally to a version in the object file being injected.

-## "Nagware" License

-This source code is provided on github on the understanding it will not be redistributed.
-License is granted to use this software during development for any purpose for two weeks (it should never be included in a released application!)
-After two weeks you will be invited to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.

-If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

-## Please note:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.